prawnzyy/tp/docs/DeveloperGuide.md

 <img src="images/UML/viewrecipesequencediagram.png" width="800px">

 #### Alternatives considered:
-An alternative implementation of the recipe view command would be to find the first recipe with uuid that matches instead of filtering through the whole recipe list.
+An alternative implementation considered is to find the first recipe with uuid that matches instead of filtering through the whole recipe list.
 Each recipe has a unique id, and hence the first instance of a recipe with match uuid should be the only recipe with that uuid.
 This could lead to faster search times to view a specific recipe.

 However, we do not expect a user to have so many recipes that performance would become an issue.
 We do not expect users to be frequently using this command either, since baking something requires much time and effort.
 Filtering